 Candidates are advised to have all callouts fully committed to memory, ensure proper and timely trimming (avoiding prolonged pitch trim inputs), and apply smooth, deliberate power lever adjustments.
 All briefings should be thorough and structured.
 Performance will be assessed not only on technical accuracy but also on adaptability and demonstrated learning—errors are acceptable if they are followed by observable improvement throughout the session.

-This Boeing 737 type-rating course at Dubai’s CAE facilities is not just any B737 type-rating: is has been designed and certified specifically to meet flyDubai’s operational requirements.
-This includes:
+Remember: the Boeing 737 type-rating course at Dubai’s CAE facilities is not just any B737 type-rating: it has been designed and certified specifically to meet flyDubai’s operational requirements, including:

 - 18 hours of systems integration training on Boeing 737 Fixed Training Devices (FTDs)